Technical report: Graph Neural Networks go Grammatical: Experiments

-For these experiments, we use the protocol and datasets of \cite{breakingthelimits}.
-It aims to answer Q3 through a node regression problem.
-The dataset is composed of three 2D grids of size 30x30, one for training, testing and validation.
-We use $R^2$ score to compare the models' performance.
-We use 3 layers of G$^2$N$^2$ with $S^{(l)}=32$ and $f_n^{(l)}=16$ for $l \dans \{1,2,3\}$.
-Our readout function is the identity over the last vectorial embedding.
-We finally apply two fully connected layers on the output of the readout function and then use MSE loss to compare the output to the ground truth.
+This dataset is composed of three 2D grids of size 30x30, for respectively training, validation, and testing.
+We use 3 layers of G$^2$N$^2$ with $S^{(l)}=32$ and $f_n^{(l)}=32$ for $l \dans \{1,2,3\}$.
+Our readout function is the identity over the last node embedding and a sum over the line of the last edge embedding.
+We finally apply two fully connected layers on the output of the readout function and then use Mean Square Error (MSE) loss to compare the output to the ground truth.

-Table \ref{tab:filter} reports the comparison of G$^2$N$^2$ to MLP, GCN, GAT, GIN, CHEBNET, PPGN, GNNML1 and GNNML3, citing the results from \cite{breakingthelimits}.
-As CHEBNET and GNNML3 are spectrally designed, they manage to learn low-pass and high-pass filters, with a metric higher than 0.99.
-PPGN, GNNML1 and G$^2$N$^2$ are the only non-spectrally designed models that can learn high-pass filters with a metric higher than 0.98.
-It shows that only a part of G$^2$N$^2$ grammar is needed to obtain high-pass filters.
-Only G$^2$N$^2$ and the spectrally-designed GNNML3 and CHEBNET reach a metric higher than 0.81 when learning the band-pass filter.
-This result supports theorem \ref{thm : ml3 filter}.
-The results are not higher than 0.83 because the ground truth band-pass filter used for the experiment is very sharp.